KimJorgensen/KungFuFlash/firmware/README.md

 ## Diagnostic
 Introduced in firmware v1.27

-The diagnostic tool is started by pressing the menu button for 2 seconds (until the LED turns off) and is intended to help debug stability problems on some C64 models.
+The diagnostic tool is started by pressing the menu button for 2 seconds (until the LED turns off) and is intended to debug stability problems on some C64 models.
-The tool can also be started in a USB only mode if Kung Fu Flash refuses to start at all.
-In this mode debug data is send via USB only and the C64 should start normally (boot to Basic).
-This mode is started by pressing both the special and menu button for 2 seconds, then releasing the menu button followed by the special button.

 For reference the phi2 clock frequency should be around 985248 Hz for PAL and around 1022727 Hz for NTSC.

+As of firmware v1.44, the diagnostic tool allows adjusting a phi2 clock offset to address any stability issues.
+Some C64 breadbin/longboards may require a small negative phi2 offset and C64C/shortboards may require a small positive offset.

+In the diagnostic tool the following buttons on the cartridge can be used:

+* Reset: Exit diagnostic tool without saving offset

+* Menu: Increase offset
+* Menu, hold for 2 seconds: Reset offset (without saving)

+* Special: Decrease offset
+* Special, hold for 2 seconds: Save offset and exit

+* Special + Menu, hold for 2 seconds: Reset and save offset.
+This combo will also work without starting the diagnostic tool first

+The phi2 offset is saved to the KungFuFlash.dat file and is reset if the file is not found on the SD card.